Wellington (National Provincial Championship)

 Wellington (often known as the Wellington Lions) are a New Zealand professional rugby union team based in Wellington, New Zealand.
 The union was originally established in 1879, with the National Provincial Championship established in 1976.
 They now play in the reformed National Provincial Championship competition.
-They play their home games at Sky Stadium in Wellington.
+They play their home games at Hnry Stadium in Wellington.
 The team is affiliated with the Hurricanes Super Rugby franchise.
 Their home playing colours are black and gold.

 Current squad

-The Wellington Lions squad for the 2025 Bunnings NPC is:
+The Wellington Lions squad for the 2026 Hilux NPC season is: